Israel's BrainStorm gets U.S. patent for stem cell technology

+* National Health Investors Inc - purchases 5 memory care communities in texas and illinois for $61.8 million

-TEL AVIV Israel-based BrainStorm Cell Therapeutics said on Monday the U.S. Patent and Trademark Office has granted the company a key patent for its autologous stem cell technology.
+TEL AVIV, March 24 Israel-based BrainStorm Cell Therapeutics said on Monday the U.S. Patent and Trademark Office has granted the company a key patent for its autologous stem cell technology.

 The patent covers BrainStorm's stem cells induced to secrete elevated levels of neurotrophic factors for the treatment of neurodegenerative diseases.